 5. To plan or not to plan, that is the question

-When planning international travel, the next step is to decide whether we feel comfortable designing the trip for ourselves or if we need an expert collaborator.
+The next step in travel planning is to decide whether you feel comfortable designing the trip for yourself or if you need an expert collaborator.
+The determining factors for us have most commonly been language, infrastructure and safety.

 6. How do you like your travel?